irvnet/kube101/README.md

     web          10.44.0.1:5000   26m
     ```

-14. Hop back on the web node and check things output - you can use ctrl-C to stop the ping process instead of waiting.
+14. Hop back on the web node and check things out - you can use ctrl-C to stop the ping process instead of waiting.

     ```
     kubectl exec -it web bash